bmarcotte/rest-demo-react-frontend/README.md

 ## Installation and Deployment

-There are configuration files in this repository to support installing and deploying this code through two different methods.
+There are configuration files in this repository to support installing and deploying this code through three different methods.
 Following the instructions for any one of these methods should setup a local running instance of this application.